 SDPB TV Reception Guide

 If you already have an antenna installed and your signal has recently been interrupted, follow the troubleshooting guide to help identify your problem.
 Our first piece of advice always is to perform a channel scan, or "re-scan" your TV set or converter box.
 If that doesn't solve the problem, check to make sure that our signal is actually being transmitted - SDPB occasionally performs maintenance on a transmitter site, or loses power or has other technical issues that prevent a signal from being broadcast.
-You can call us, check with a neighbor, or check the "spotlight" scroll at the top of our home page to see if we are experiencing technical issues.
+You can call us to see if we are experiencing technical issues.

 This guide is a basic outline concerning signal reception.
 It is always best to consult your owner's manual before attempting any changes.
 Most owners' manuals contain a Troubleshooting Guide.
 If you have additional questions SDPB has reception experts who can work with you to help resolve some issues.
 We're available weekdays from 9:00am to 5:00pm Central / 8:00am to 4:00pm Mountain.
 The telephone number is (800) 456-0766.
 We do not make on-site service calls.